incizen/CPU-Scheduling-Simulator/README.md

 ## Requirements
 - Java Development Kit(JDK)8

--A Java compiler or an IDE
+- A Java compiler or an IDE

--No external libraries needed
+- No external libraries needed

 ## How to run
 1. Clone the repo: